jalirkan/jalirkan/README.md

 Welcome to my GitHub!
 I'm Justin Alirkan, a data analyst.
-When I am not studying or programming, I'm jamming hard or running scales on my electric guitar, I like to read about crypto technology as well as music theory books.
+When I am not studying or programming, I'm jamming hard or running scales on my electric guitar.
+I like to research data science tools, read music theory books, and learn about crypto.
 I love building tools to improve my life through programming, learning new styles of music (currently exploring bluegrass), and getting involved in my friends talents.

 ### ✔️ I'm currently learning
 - AWS Architects Solutions